-In case you’ve been living under the rock for the last year or so you’ll know that Brexit refers to the UK’s decision to quit the European Union.
+In case you’ve been living under a rock for the last year or so you’ll know that Brexit refers to the UK’s decision to quit the European Union.
 Since Brexit was voted as the way ahead for the UK, quite a few things have changed and several industries have felt the brunt, including the education sector.
-So what does Brexit mean to students (especially international students) aspiring to do their postgraduate program in the UK?
+So what does Brexit mean to students aspiring to do their postgraduate program in the UK?
 Should you be reconsidering your decision to do a postgraduate course in the country post Brexit?

 Studying in the UK may now cost you less, if you're an international student.
 No, the fees haven't come down.
 But since the pound value has taken a hit due to Brexit, you may now pay less for your course.
 In fact, it has never been this inexpensive, thanks to the fall in the sterling pound’s value.
 This means if cost was ever a factor between you and your postgraduate UK degree, it should be less of an issue now.
 This fall in value, however, is temporary in nature.
 Once the effects of the currency devaluation are well behind us, college expenses will be back to normal.
 There are several factors that could affect cost.
 If the sterling pound stays weak against the home currency of a student, the student would ultimately be better off paying his fees in sterling.
 But if the university a student applies to has suffered financially due to Brexit, due to fewer EU students pursuing postgraduation in the UK and/or due to the dried-up EU funds, it could opt to hike the fees for non-UK students to offset that deficit.
 Most UK universities are pledging to maintain their international tuition fees so you shouldn’t be worried about a sudden hike in fees.
 However, you do need to make sure you have the funds to cover your tuition fees in post-Brexit Britain whatever happens to the currency rates.